Abiogenic petroleum origin: Field test evidence

+During the 1960s, Donald Hings was issued numerous patents for developing practical methods for locating likely locations of the deep morphological nodes most likely to indicate the presence of abiogenic hydrocarbons.
+His methods and technologies are used to this day by geophysicists to locate deep hydrocarbon deposits.

 Extraterrestrial argument

 The presence of methane on Saturn's moon Titan and in the atmospheres of Jupiter, Saturn, Uranus and Neptune is cited as evidence of the formation of hydrocarbons without biological intermediate forms, for example by Thomas Gold.
 (Terrestrial natural gas is composed primarily of methane).
-Some comets contain massive amounts of organic compounds, the equivalent of cubic kilometers of such mixed with other material; for instance, corresponding hydrocarbons were detected during a probe flyby through the tail of Comet Halley in 1986.
+Some comets contain massive amounts of organic compounds, the equivalent of cubic kilometers of such mixed with other material; for instance, corresponding hydrocarbons were detected during a probe flyby through the tail of Halley's Comet in 1986.

-Drill samples from the surface of Mars taken in 2015 by the Curiosity rover's Mars Science Laboratory have found organic molecules of benzene and propane in 3 billion year old rock samples in Gale Crater.
+Drill samples from the surface of Mars taken in 2015 by the Curiosity Rover's Mars Science Laboratory revealed the presence of benzene and propane in 3 billion-year-old rock samples taken from Gale Crater.